ballerina-guides/integration-tutorials/transform-message-formats/README.md

 }
 ```

-3. Extract `hospital_id` to construct the URL of the post request to the hospital service.
+3. Extract `hospital_id` field to construct the URL of the post request to the hospital service.

 4. Retrieve the reservation response by calling the hospital service with the transformed request and `hospital_id`.
 The response will be similar to the following.